OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/media-services/media-services-use-osmf-smooth-streaming-client-plugin.md

             {
                 case MediaPlayerState.LOADING:

-                    // A new source is started to load.
+                    // A new source is started tooload.

                     break;

                 case  MediaPlayerState.READY :
-                    // Add code to deal with Player Ready when it is hit the first load after a source is loaded.
+                    // Add code toodeal with Player Ready when it is hit hello first load after a source is loaded.

                     break;